By Connie Chow, Founder at DailyCaring

 5-10 minutes before they enter the bathroom, turn on a space heater to make the bathroom nice and warm.
 If you get hot and sweaty, that’s probably a good temperature.

-Lay a towel on the chair or toilet seat where they sit to take off their clothes so it won’t feel cold and hard.
+Lay a towel on the chair or toilet seat where they sit to take off their clothes so they won’t feel cold and hard.

 You might even want to play soft, soothing music to create a serene, spa-like atmosphere.